aws-samples/the-aws-step-functions-workshop/content/module-1/step-2/index.en.md

 weight: 32
 ---

-Navigate to the Step Functions service and find the state machine that starts with **"TimerStateMachine"**.
+Navigate to [Step Functions in the console](https://console.aws.amazon.com/states/home) and click the state machine that starts with **"TimerStateMachine"**.
 In this sample app we will execute a task after waiting for a specified delay.
-Click Edit to find the button for Workflow Studio:
+Click **Edit**, and then click the button for Workflow Studio:

 ![Workflow Studio Button](/static/img/module-1/workflow-studio.png)